-(2) Would eliminate any special rights, preferences, (privileges designated in the declaration as belonging the declarant, without the consent of the declarant.
+(2) Would eliminate any special rights, preferences, or privileges designated in the declaration as belonging the declarant, without the consent of the declarant.

-(3) Would impair the security interest of a mortgage of a mortgage or the beneficiary of a deed of trust without the approval of the percentage of the mortgagees ar beneficiaries specified in the declaration, if the declaration requires the approval of a specific percentage of the mortgagees and beneficiaries.
+(3) Would impair the security interest of a mortgage of a mortgage or the beneficiary of a deed of trust withouthe approval of the percentage of the mortgagees are beneficiaries specified in the declaration, if the declaration requires the approval of a specific percentage of the mortgagees and beneficiaries.

-(f) An amendment is not effective pursuant to th section until the court order and amendment have bee recorded in every county in which a portion of the interest development is located.
-T] common amendment may be acknowledged by, and the cou order and amendment may be recorded by, any perso designated in the declaration or by the association f that purpose, or if no one is designated for that purpos by the president of the association.
-Upon recordation the amendment and court order, the declaration, amended in accordance with this section, shall have the same force and effect as if the amendment were adopted in compliance with every requirement imposed by t governing documents.
+(f) An amendment is not effective pursuant to the section until the court order and amendment have been recorded in every county in which a portion of the common interest development is located.
+The amendment may be acknowledged by, and the countered amendment may be recorded by, any personal designated in the declaration or by the association of that purpose, or if no one is designated for that purpose by the president of the association.
+Upon recordation the amendment and court order, the declaration, amended in accordance with this section, shall have the same force and effect as if the amendment were adopted in compliance with every requirement imposed by the governing documents.